megakhonya/megakhonya/README.md

 # 👋 Hi, I'm Meg Akhonya

 - 👀 I'm interested in blockchain technology, smart contract development, smart contract audits, and leveraging tech for social impact.
-- 🌱 I’m currently learning Blockchain Development, Smart Contract Development, and Decentralized Application (DApp) Development.
-- 🔍 I’m looking for help with advanced smart contract development and integrating blockchain solutions with existing systems.
-- 🌱 I’m a Blockchain Developer Apprentice at BCAMP.
-- 💞️ I'm looking to collaborate on projects that combine blockchain and community service to drive positive change.
-- 📫 How to reach me: [musinzimeg@gmail.com]
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I have a passion for strategic management and am always seeking innovative ways to apply it in the tech world.